deenyse/Sdl_Pacman/README.md

 ```bash
 /opt/homebrew/include/
 ```
-to run this program delete original Makefile and rename MAC_M1_Makefile to Makefile and change path the libraries, then follow next commands
+to run this program delete original Makefile and rename MAC_M1_Makefile to Makefile and change the libraries path, then follow next commands
 ## Compile and run

 Run the following command to compile main